-Vice Provost for Faculty Diversity, Professor Social Research and Public Policy
+Professor of Social Research and Public Policy

 Education: PhD University of North Carolina at Chapel Hill

 Findings from her research with Peter Bearman on adolescent health and sexual behavior were featured in news media across the US, including the New York Times and 60 Minutes.
 The Washington Post, National Public Radio, as well as many online news outlets reported on an article co-authored with Kathryn Himmelstein, published in the journal Pediatrics, on institutional sanctions against sexual minority youth.
 She is an expert in the design and analysis of survey data, with a focus on methods for collecting and analyzing longitudinal data.

 While at Yale University, she was a member of the steering committee of the Women Faculty Forum and Co-Director of the Center for Research on Inequalities and the Life Course (CIQLE).
 AT NYUAD she has served as Associate Dean of Social Sciences, program head for Social Research and Public Policy, and as chair of the IRB.
-In 2015 she was appointed as Vice Provost for Faculty Diversity.
+In 2015, she was appointed as Vice Provost for Faculty Diversity.